Vinrace History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Vinrace Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Vinrace family to Ireland
+Migration of the Vinrace family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Vinrace were among those contributors: Hester Wainewright who settled in Barbados in 1682; William Wainright settled in Barbados in 1654; John Wainright settled in Pennsylvania in 1773; Mary and John Wainwright settled in New York N.Y. in 1821.